PranavBaskar2003/Movie-Dataset/README.md

 # Movie-Dataset
-Task 2 for Data Science
+This repository contains the code and dataset for Task 2 in Data Science